 [T]he consensus is that ancient Midian was south of Eilat on the Saudi side… The notion that the ‘mountain of God’ called Sinai and Horeb was located in what we now call the Sinai Peninsula has no older tradition supporting it than Byzantine times.

 Cross would not guess which mountain is Mount Sinai, but held out Jabal al-Lawz as a distinct possibility.

 He said that the Saudis would not permit him and a colleague to excavate in the area for the American Schools of Oriental Research and British School of Archaeology.

 1998 - Dr. Allen Kerkeslager

 Dr. Kerkeslager wrote a scholarly article titled "Jewish Pilgrimage and Jewish Identity in Hellenistic and Early Roman Egypt," in Pilgrimage and Holy Space in Late Antique Egypt, which was edited by David Frankfurter.
-He affirms the Arabian location for Mount Sinai based on in-depth study of Eusebius' writings.
+He affirms the Arabian location for Mount Sinai based on an in-depth study of Eusebius' writings.

 In the book, he stated:

 Because Eusebius located Mt.
 Horeb and Mt.
 Sinai next to one another, he must have believed that both were in northwestern Arabia near the city of Madyan.

 Allen Kerkeslager, “Jewish Pilgrimage and Jewish Identity in Hellenistic and Early Roman Egypt,” in Pilgrimage and Holy Space in Late Antique Egypt, ed.
 David Frankfurter (Boston: Brill, 1998), 199.